UCB-Econ-148/sp24/syllabus.md

 You are also not permitted to turn in answers or code that you have obtained from others.
 Not only is such copying dishonest, it misses the point of the assignments, which is not for you to find the answers somewhere and send them along to the staff.
 It is for you to figure out how to solve the problems, with the support available in the course.

+The landscape of using AI for help with coding is rapidly changing.
+To succeed in the class, you will need to learn fundamental concepts without assistance from AI.
+For one example, you will not be allowed to use AI for the in-class, handwritten midterm.
+Use common sense and cite any AI you do use.
+Flagrant and obvious use of AI will not demonstrate your understanding of the concept and will lead to grading penalties.
+We have all used AI for help with coding, and we have seen that using AI without a solid understanding of the fundamentals can lead to incorrect, buggy and inefficient code.

 Please read [Berkeley's Code of Conduct](https://conduct.berkeley.edu/code-of-conduct/) carefully.
 Penalties for cheating at UC Berkeley are severe and include reporting to the [Center for Student Conduct](https://conduct.berkeley.edu/).
 They might also include a F in the course or even dismissal from the university.
 It's just not worth it.

 Data science is a collaborative activity.
 As such, we encourage you to discuss assignments with others.
 Go on Ed and discuss with other students.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.